AdobeDocs/campaign-web.en/help/v8/administration/plans-programs.md

 ![](assets/campaign_linked.png){zoomable="yes"}

-Your campaign is now listed in your program :
+Your campaign is now listed in your program:

 ![](assets/campaign_in_program.png){zoomable="yes"}